Gateway Commercial Finance

 The Baby with the Bath Water

 As we discussed earlier, traditional outbound marketing does have some real limitations.
-When you pay for advertising based on a “cost per impression” basis, you’re really throwing a dart at a board.
-If 50,000 cars drive by your billboard every day, that sounds impressive and costs a penny or so apiece.
-Yet, if only a handful of those drivers are potential customers, it can be expensive on a per prospect basis.
+You’re throwing a dart at a board when you pay for advertising based on a “cost per impression” basis.
+If 50,000 cars drive by your billboard daily, that sounds impressive and costs a penny.
+Yet, if only a handful of those drivers are potential customers, it can be expensive on a per-prospect basis.

 For decades, however, this form of marketing has worked.
-This includes such time-proven marketing tools such as:
+This includes time-proven marketing tools such as:

 • Networking